kcarta/kcarta.github.io-temp/_posts/2020-08-25-agile-practices-esi-projects.md

 What I'm led to understand, is that if an Agile framework - i.e. Scrum - is a poor natural fit for this type of project where the end goal is known and the scope is all but set, then it can only be valuable if *full application* results in more benefits than drawbacks.

 In the next post I will examine in turn each of the Agile practices that Aidane mentions, in the context of a standard enterprise system integration project.

+[^1]: Also assuming that the PO is even able to parse and prioritize the extremely technical integration requirements